 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.

-We will keep personal information contained in complaint files in line with our retention policy.
+We will keep personal information contained in complaint files in line with national retention guidance issued by the National Housing Federation.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.